Cytocentric Visionaries: Donald Phinney, Chair Department of Molecular Therapeutics, The Scripps Research Institute

 Part One: Mesenchymal Stem Cells, as Healers, Aren’t So Selfless

 Chair of the Molecular Therapeutics Department at Scripps, Dr. Phinney has almost 20 years of experience in the adult stem cell field and has been an editor of prominent stem cell journals.
 Here, Alicia Henn talks with Dr. Phinney about his latest publication in Nature Communications, ”Mesenchymal stem cells use extracellular vesicles to outsource mitophagy and shuttle microRNAs”[Phinney et al., 2015].
-This conversation was edited for length.
+This conversation on understanding how MSC stem cells affect macrophage biology was edited for length.

 Phinney and his co-authors reported that in response to oxidative stress, MSCs export damaged mitochondria to nearby macrophages, which recycle them for their own bioenergetics.
 The MSCs also export exosomes containing miRNAs that reduce the inflammatory activities of macrophage through TLR-7 signaling pathways.
 This benefits the nearby MSCs, and is also a mechanism by which MSCs may have their clinical effects on surrounding tissues.